How the 52 Week Money Challenge Works

 Some people find that in order to save money, they need to do it on a daily rather than weekly basis.
 For those who want to make sure saving money becomes a habit this year, the 365 day money challenge can be a great alternative.
 In this challenge, you begin with a penny on day one and end with $3.65 on day 365.

 None of the above money challenges meet exactly what you’re looking for?
 That isn’t a problem.
 You can simply create your own 52 week challenge which meets the exact specifications and needs you want.
 You know yourself better than anyone else, so creating your own specific challenged will give you the best chance of completing it.

 For all these challenges, it’s important to remember the actual amount you decide to try and save is not nearly as important as creating the habit of saving money on a consistent basis.
 Once this habit has been formed, you can then increase the amount you save to meet your current financial situation.
 While each challenge is an important step to jump-start your savings, it’s the habit of consistency which will help your finances in the long run.

 The 52 week savings challenge and its alternatives are ways of actively managing your savings.
 If you are hard core about saving money and want both an active approach and a passive approach do two things.
 First, select one of the challenges here and second, supplement your savings with a “fire and forget” automated approach.
 A great way to implement this automated approach is to go with an application like digit.co or acorns.com.

-Digit.co is a favorite because its super easy to use.
-All you need to do is sign up and let the program analyze your checking account.
-Once the program is completed, it makes automated withdrawals which don’t impact your spending and sweeps them to an account you control.
+Digit.co is a favorite because all you need to do is sign up and let the program analyze your checking account.
+Once the program is completed, it makes automated withdrawals which don’t impact your spending and sweeps them into an account you control.
 It is a super easy way to save money without a lot of effort.
 Click here to check it out.